Stairlifts for Narrow Stairs: A Guide to Costs

 Safety testing and certification for stairlifts have been completed to guarantee that you may use them.

 The surveyor can offer you a ballpark figure on how much it will cost.
 They will assess your staircase, including any narrow or complex layouts, and recommend models that can accommodate these spaces, such as those designed for curved staircases.
+During the assessment, the surveyor will determine if a regular stairlift can be installed or if your staircase requires a custom solution.
 To arrive at an informed decision, acquire as much information as possible and ask as many questions as possible.

 What Is A Perched Stairlift?

 A perched stairlift is a stairlift that allows you to stand and lean on a seat.
+Perched stairlifts often include a folding footrest to further minimise the space used on the stairs.
 This takes up less room on the stairs.

 Do I Need A Perched Stairlift?

 A stairlift is not recommended if your stairway is narrower than 900mm.
 Standing isn’t necessary with swivel chairs.
+It is important to select a stairlift that is suitable for the specific width and configuration of your staircase to ensure safety and comfort.
 Their skills and knowledge can help you find the best solution for your situation.
 As an alternative to regular stairlifts, standing stairlifts are an excellent choice.

 What Is the Minimum Width Of Narrow Staircases In The United Kingdom?